 2. Maybe they are too good to be true?

-Their friendliness and the fact that they are a heritage chicken breed may cause some confusion with some novice breeders.
+Their friendliness and the fact that they are a heritage chicken breed may cause some confusion among some novice breeders.

 If they are represented to be one of the perfect breeds of chickens on the market, it doesn’t mean that they don’t require a regular amount of attention.

 The Buff Orpington Chicken is one of the best dual-purpose breeds, but only if you prepare them properly for it.

 Don’t let the fact that they enjoy sitting on your lap give you the idea that they don’t like playing with some toys.

 Other than this and the fact that they sometimes tend to lose more feathers than other breeds (not yet confirmed), we at the typesofchicken.com team agree that there are no significant cons about this breed of chickens.